albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 > NOTE 1: make sure you can fit in all **historical_notifications** from GCS as SideInput in your workers, allocating
 > enough memory

-> NOTE 2: A unionAll with Bounded "historical" (GCS) and Unbounded "fresh" (PubSub), has been discarded, as it stalls
+> NOTE 2: A unionAll with Bounded "historical" (GCS) and Unbounded "fresh" (Pubsub), has been discarded, as it stalls
 > the
 > process (only first
-> emitted Pane from PubSub is emitted) despite GroupByKey (GBK) when applying state (for State And Timer), and using GlobalWindow (other Triggers were included but only first
+> emitted Pane from Pubsub is emitted) despite GroupByKey (GBK) when applying state (for State And Timer), and using GlobalWindow (other Triggers were included but only first
 > Pane Pubsub records were shown).
-As mentioned in point 1, potential OPTION 2, might be useful when reloading **historical_notifications** into PubSub and
+As mentioned in point 1, potential OPTION 2, might be useful when reloading **historical_notifications** into Pubsub and
 > then loading them into the State and Timer, thus, all new notifications and historical will be wrapped seemingly as
 > "unbounded", applying S & T for **historical_notifications**.